kippjohnson/UChicago/README.md

 UChicago
 ======================

-Storehouse for random scripts that may be of some use
+Storehouse for random scripts that may be of some use from my time as an undergraduate